 The Fire Safety Officer is responsible for carrying out the fire safety risk assessment, and for ensuring that all staff are made aware of fire safety procedures during their induction period.
-The Club's designated Fire Safety Officers : Hannah O'Brien / Catherine Pinnock www.communities.gov.uk/documents/fire/pdf/151102.pdf The risk assessment covers:
+The Club's designated Fire Safety Officers are Hannah O'Brien and Rebekah Mills.